BERKELEY BUNGALOW REDO

 By pairing back to the existing stud walls and demolishing nearly all the interior partitions, we were able to transform a small house with a dark semi-basement into a light and airy split-level for a family of five.

 The contractor reworked every corner of the existing house while adding 600 square feet towards the rear.
-The north facing living room, the only room to maintain its original form, received a refurbished fireplace mantel and hearth, new metal windows and finishes.
+At the front of the house, the north facing living room--the only room to maintain its original form--received a refurbished fireplace mantel and hearth, new metal windows and finishes.

 The rest of the house has an all new interior floor plan and a new exterior skin including a flawless stucco finish and windows with minimal frames to optimize daylight and sight lines.